netlify/netlify-dev-plugin/README.md

 # netlify-dev-plugin

 Netlify CLI plugin for local dev experience.
+[If you're interested to work on Netlify Dev and other product initatives fulltime, we are hiring.](https://boards.greenhouse.io/netlify/jobs/4215780002)

 ## What is Netlify Dev?